 Why Cyber Liability Insurance Claims Cost So Much

-But it's not just the immediate threat of credit card fraud or stolen identities that costs companies.
-Businesses that suffer data breaches often have to pay for…
+Businesses that suffer data breaches often also have to pay for…

 - Credit monitoring services to protect customers against fraud.